tenzir/tenzir/web/docs/get-started.md

 event data in a pipeline dataflow model.
 :::

-Dive right in with an interactive tour in the browser by going to [tenzir.com](https://tenzir.com) and signing up for a free account, or continue below with the open source edition and command line examples.
+Dive right in with an interactive tour at [tenzir.com](https://tenzir.com) and sign up for a free account, or continue below with the open source edition and command line examples.

 ### Install Tenzir